Shakeskeyboarde/docker-on-apple-silicon/README.md

 You will need to be able to SSH into it as the root user.

-I highly recommend creating a [Kamatera](https://console.kamatera.com) Type A (availability) VPS instance with at least 1GB of RAM and a 20GB disk.
+I highly recommend creating a [Kamatera](https://kamatera.com) Type A (availability) VPS instance with at least 1GB of RAM and 20GB of storage.
 It's cheap (but not free), easy, and works great for running a Docker daemon.

 ## Step 2: Install the Docker client